Moira Brown: Photo Identification Catalogue

 The North Atlantic Right Whale Catalogue at the New England Aquarium was started by Scott Kraus in 1990.
 It contains information related to over 30,000 whale sightings of over 500 individual whales since 1935.
 Brown is one of a number of scientists who have contributed to the database.

 Scientists and researchers used this information to estimate population numbers: in 2007, the right whale population was estimated to be at 400 whales.
-They can determine when and where an individual whale has travelled throughout its lifetime, and monitor whale population demographics, reproductive efforts, mortality, behavior, migration patterns and occurrence rates of human-caused scarring.
+They can determine when and where an individual whale has traveled throughout its lifetime, and monitor whale population demographics, reproductive efforts, mortality, behavior, migration patterns, and occurrence rates of human-caused scarring.
 Results gathered from this research can then be used to discover species-wide problems and implement recovery strategies, such as the Bay of Fundy Traffic Separation Scheme, enforced in 2003.

 Natural Resources DNA Profiling and Forensic Centre

 The Natural Resources DNA Profiling and Forensic Centre in Canada has introduced high-resolution genetic profiling for North Atlantic right whale study.
 Researchers study the declining population of the endangered North Atlantic right whale through both historical and contemporary analysis.

 Brown is a member of a team of researchers who are trying to find out why the number of right whales population has so drastically declined.
 One theory was that Basque whaling in the 16th and 17th centuries in the Gulf of Saint Lawrence led to the demise.
 At Red Bay, Newfoundland and Labrador, in 1978, during an investigation of whaling centres of the Strait of Belle Isle (Gulf of St. Lawrence), whale bones were found near a Basque galleon that sank in 1565.
 Researchers from Parks Canada and the Canadian Museum of Nature analysed the morphology and genetics the bones, but after comparing them with North Atlantic whale bone DNA, they concluded that the Basques primarily hunted bowhead whales, not right whales.

 To study the genetics of contemporary whales, Brown extracts North Atlantic right whale bone DNA by using a Crossbow and biopsy tip to collect whale skin samples.
 She, works with a team of geneticists at Trent University under the leadership of Bradley White to analyze and record these samples to create a right whale "family tree".
 The data collected from this research can be used to study right whale reproductive biology and the factors that contribute to their reproductive success.